-If you do this, you too will fall in love with Santorini too.
+If you follow our Santorini guide you too will fall in love with Santorini too.

 What to do in Santorini

-If there is one time to splurge in your life on a hotel, this is the time to do it.
+If there is one time to splurge on a hotel in your life, this is the time to do it.
 We stayed in three different luxury hotels in Santorini and each one made the trip even more special.

 You will be able to bask in the sun by the infinity pool and have the most spectacular meal in peace and quiet.